Edgard Reymundo: Political career

 Between 2004 and 2009 he was a member of the Union for Peru party, from which he separated to found in 2010 the regional movement Bloque Popular Junín, from which he separated in December 2019.
 His first applications were made by the United Left, and in the municipal elections of 1980 in which he was elected as district councillor of Chilca.
 In the municipal elections of 1983 he was elected District Mayor of Chilca.
 He tried reelection in the 1986 municipal elections without success.
 In 1995, he ran for general elections as a candidate for Congressman for the Union for Peru without success.
 In the 2002 regional elections, he was a candidate for Junín's regional councillor for Peru Posible without success.
 In the general elections of 2006, he was elected a congressman for Junín by the Union for Peru party.
 In the 2014 regional elections, he ran as a candidate for Regional President of Junín, obtaining less than 4% of the votes.
 In the 2021 elections, he was re-elected to Congress under the Together for Peru coalition, after a decade of absence.

+On 18 February 2026, following the censure and removal of President José Jerí, Reymundo was nominated by Together for Peru for President of Congress and for the presidency of Peru.